Energy-Dependent Topological Black Holes in Massive Gravity Coupled to Double-Logarithmic Electrodynamics: Energy-dependent magnetized black hole solution

-Here, the $d$-dimensional black hole solution is constructed having various horizon topologies.
-To include effects of gravity's rainbow, one can considered an energy dependent one parameter family of orthonormal frame field which leads to the creation of an energy dependent one parameter family of metrics defined by $g^{\mu\nu}(\varepsilon)=e^{\mu}_a(\varepsilon)e^{a\nu}(\varepsilon)$, where $\varepsilon=E/E_p$ defines the ratio between the test particle's energy and Planck energy.
-In this setup the following spherically symmetric and energy dependent line element is considered
+Here, the $d$-dimensional black hole solution with various horizon topologies is derived.
+To include the effects of gravity's rainbow, one can consider a one-parameter family of orthonormal frame fields that leads to the creation of metrics defined through the relation $g^{\mu\nu}(\varepsilon)=e^{\mu}_a(\varepsilon)e^{a\nu}(\varepsilon)$ such that $\varepsilon=E/E_p$ refers to the ratio of test particle and Planck energies.
+In this setup, the following spherically symmetric and an energy-dependent ansatz is introduced

-where, $d\Omega^2_k$ corresponds to the Euclidean line element for the $d-2$-dimensional hypersurface whose curvature is given by $(d-3)(d-2)k$, with $k$ is constant and its volume is represented by $V_{d-2}$.
-We can write the explicit form of $d\Omega_k^2$ can be written as
+Here, $d\Omega^2_k$ stands for the metric associated with the $(d-2)$-dimensional hyper-surface.
+The constant curvature of this surface is given by $(d-3)(d-2)k$, while $V_{d-2}$ denotes its volume.
+One can express the explicit form of $d\Omega_k^2$ as